Chengdu J-36: Overview

+Stealth

+The stretched diamond double-delta wing of the aircraft leads to reduced transonic and supersonic drag, and the dorsal intake shields the infrared signature of the aircraft.

+Engines

+The identities, arrangement, and possible differences of the three engines mounted were not yet known in 2025.
+The wing sweep angles, however, indicated aerodynamic optimization towards supercruise.

 Operational history

 Flight testing

 On 17 March 2025, images and videos emerged on Chinese social media of the second public test flight of the J-36 prototype, without the chase aircraft.
 The new imagery provided additional details, confirming earlier observations on the prototype's trijet configuration with afterburners, dorsal intake with the diverterless supersonic inlet (DSI), streamlined cockpit canopy, and split ruddervons on the outer trailing edges of each wing.

 On 7 April 2025, the aircraft was captured in close-up imagery.
 Geolocation showed the aircraft was landing at the Chengdu Aircraft Corporation test facility, featuring a dedicated aircraft shelter for the J-36.
 On 21 April 2025, the aircraft was seen performing maneuvers.
 On 23 April 2025, the aircraft was captured in a rear aspect view, displaying details such as engine exhausts sit inside of the trailing edge, and a cockpit that possibly features side-by-side seating for two pilots.

 Multiple flight testing continued in May and June 2025, with more detailed photographs emerging.
 The aircraft was confirmed to have a broad nose with large electro-optical aperture windows on the side, trapezoidal dorsal and lower air intakes, a raised access panel (or air brake) behind the dorsal intake, three weapons bays with a larger one in the middle and two smaller ones flanked on each side, and a cockpit with a side-by-side seating arrangement, with each pilot featuring their own head-up display (HUD).